View on GitHub

 These permissions are covered by the Cloud KMS CryptoKey Signer and Cloud KMS Viewer roles.

-Google Cloud KMS stores only the private key, the certificate must be provided separately.
-The keystore parameter references the URL of the HashiCorp Vault secrets engine, consisting of the Vault server URL, the API version v1 and the secrets engine path.
-The alias specifies the name of the key in Vault and the key version in Google Cloud separated by a colon character.
+HashiCorp Vault exposes keys through secrets engines.
+Jsign supports the Google Cloud KMS and Transit secrets engines.
+The keystore parameter references the endpoint of the secrets engine, which is typically the Vault server URL and the API version v1 followed by the secrets engine path.
+The certificate must be provided separately using the certfile parameter.
+The alias parameter specifies the name of the key in Vault.
+For the Google Cloud KMS secrets engine, the version of the Google Cloud key is appended to the key name, separated by a colon character.

 jsign --storetype HASHICORPVAULT \